thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

 leveraging special Angular 2 `@ContentChildren` property decorator with `QueryList` type and `AfterContentInit` life cycle interface.
 Those are more advanced concepts, which are covered in more details by [Juri Strumpflohner](https://twitter.com/juristr) in [his follow-up article](http://juristr.com/blog/2016/02/learning-ng2-creating-tab-component).

-If you're just curious how it looks like, you can find live demo in [this plunk](https://plnkr.co/edit/afhLA8wHw9LRnzwwTT3M?p=preview)
+If you're just curious what it looks like, you can find live demo in [this plunk](https://plnkr.co/edit/afhLA8wHw9LRnzwwTT3M?p=preview)

 Stay tuned!